LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Load Directory" command looks for a `loader.lgt` or `loader.logtalk` file in the directory of the selected file, printing a warning if not found.
 The "Run Tests" command looks for a `tester.lgt` or `tester.logtalk` file in the directory of the selected file, printing a warning if not found.
 The "Run Doclet" command looks for a `doclet.lgt` or `doclet.logtalk` file in the directory of the selected file, printing a warning if not found.

-The "Run Tests" and "Run Tests with Coverage" commands adds failed tests to the "PROBLEMS" pane.
+The "Run Tests" and "Run Tests with Coverage" commands add failed tests to the "PROBLEMS" pane.
 Quick fixes are provided for some test definition warnings.

 The "Generate Documentation" and "Scan Dead Code" commands add linter warnings to the "PROBLEMS" pane.
 Quick fixes are provided for some of the warnings.